alnkpa/sublimeprolog/README.md

 where you compute the solution and you also print it.
 For example:

     main :- compute(input, Solution), writef('%t\n', [Solution]).

+An indicator that this is not done (correctly) is the following error:

+    ERROR: call/2: Undefined procedure: main/1
+    ERROR:   However, there are definitions for:
+    ERROR:         main/0

 ## Installation ##